-SOS is a multiple award-winning service which offers intensive support to vulnerable young people to help them in the criminal justice system and those at risk.
+SOS is a multiple award-winning service which offers intensive support to vulnerable young people to help those involved in the criminal justice system and carry out preventative work with those at risk.

 It works with young people exposed to or at risk of violence, vulnerability and exploitation.
 The work encompasses gangs work and family support as well as child exploitation and human trafficking.

 It uses carefully selected, professionally trained individuals who come from similar backgrounds as the young people they are supporting.
 They offer real understanding of the situations their young client’s face and can relate to the experiences they are going through.

 “I have worked with Bernie and Elroy from St Giles Trust for five years as key partners in the Integrated Gangs Unit.
 They have added the vital and unique perspective of the ex-offender to our multi-agency gang work.
 They are rich in knowledge and generous with their commitment, and we have learnt together in collaboration, seeing many lives changed and communities made safe.”